-Who gets C3G and primary IC-MPGN?
+• Who gets C3G and primary IC-MPGN?

 If you're wondering, "Why did this happen to me?", you're not alone.
+Many people with C3G or primary IC-MPGN ask the same question.

 These conditions can affect anyone, but they are most commonly diagnosed in childhood or early adulthood.
 They affect males and females equally, and in most cases, there is no clear reason why they develop.
 However, some people may have a higher risk if they have:1